ashleykleynhans/external-monitor/README.md

 # External Monitor

-A Python-based URL monitoring tool that checks the health and SSL certificate validity of configured endpoints at regular intervals and sends notifications to Discord via webhooks.
+A Python-based URL monitoring tool that checks the health and SSL certificate validity of configured endpoints at regular intervals and sends alerts to Alertmanager via webhooks.

 ## Features

 - Monitor multiple URLs at configurable intervals (default: 2 minutes)
 - SSL certificate validation
 - HTTP status code checking
-- Discord notifications via Slack-compatible webhooks
+- Alertmanager-compatible webhook notifications
+- Automatic severity classification (critical for 5xx/SSL errors, warning for 4xx)
 - Hostname tracking to identify which server is performing the monitoring
 - Daemon mode for running as a background service
 - Graceful shutdown handling